– pipes and conduit streams don’t

 *** Exception: Too big

 Bracketing of resources is a very useful, general concept.
 Streaming abstractions like those provided by pipes, conduit and Bluefin need to support prompt finalization, through some form of bracketing, because we want to be able to implement streaming computations that hold resources.
 For example, we might want to implement a producer that yields all lines from a file.
-To be resource safe, that producer must closes the handle to the file when it terminates, either normally or through an exception.
+To be resource safe, that producer must close the handle to the file when it terminates, either normally or through an exception.

 Control.Exception.bracket